Turbo: Effective Caching in Differentially-Private Databases: Detailed Design

 \subsection{Histogram Warm-Start}

 An opportunity exists in streams to warm-start histograms from previously trained ones to converge faster.
 Prior work on PMW initialization~\cite{pmwpub} only justifies using a public dataset close to the private dataset to learn a more informed initial value for histogram bins than a uniform prior.
 We prove that warm-starting a histogram by copying an entire, trained histogram preserves the worst-case convergence.
 In \sysname, we use two procedures: for new leaf histograms, we copy the previous partition's leaf node; for non-leaf histograms, we take the average of children histograms.
+We also initialize the per-bin thresholds and update counters of each node.